Leadership change is not the risk. It is what leadership change reveals.

 How does leadership transition affect PE exit valuations?

-When transition risk surfaces during exit due diligence, buyers adjust valuations downward to price in the execution uncertainty.
-Founder dependency identified at exit typically triggers a key person discount of 5% to 25%.
+When transition risk surfaces during exit due diligence, buyers adjust valuations downward to price in execution uncertainty.
+Founder dependency identified at exit typically triggers a key person discount.
 The specific gaps that drive discounts are management continuity, undocumented founder dependencies, and thin leadership benches.
 These are measurable and closable before the exit process begins.

 What does a succession diagnostic measure in a portfolio company?